Petraeus relationship leads to book, scandal for Broadwell

 Playing along, Broadwell quipped: “He can turn water into bottled water.”

 Broadwell has remained in the news recently.
-Earlier this month, she donated a parachute jump she had scheduled for her birthday to a wounded veteran, said Debbie Williams, co-director of The Patriot Charities, a nonprofit that helps wounded service members and their families.

-Broadwell also authored an article for “Newsweek” magazine this month called “General David Petraeus’ Rules for Living.”
+Earlier this month, she donated a parachute jump she had scheduled for her birthday to a wounded veteran, according to the Charlotte Observer newspaper.
+She also authored an article for “Newsweek” magazine called “General David Petraeus’s Rules for Living.”

 No. 5: “We all will make mistakes.
 The key is to recognize them and admit them, to learn from them, and to take off the rear view mirrors - drive on and avoid making them again.”

-Additional reporting by David Ingram, John Shiffman, Debra Sherman, Phil Stewart and Matthew Goldstein; Editing by Warren Strobel, Todd Eastham and Philip Barbara
+Additional reporting by David Ingram, John Shiffman, Debra Sherman, Phil Stewart and Matthew Goldstein; Editing by Warren Strobel and Todd Eastham